CICS Mastery

 History, purpose, and real-world use of CICS in banking, insurance, and government mainframe environments.

-Read article →CICS Architecture: Regions, Tasks, and Address Spaces
+Read module →CICS Architecture: Regions, Tasks, and Address Spaces

 Deep dive into CICS region structure, task lifecycle, storage areas, and how CICS manages thousands of concurrent transactions.